joshspicer/cosmo-workshop-wargames/README.md

       User <YOUR USERNAME>

 ```
 You can save the file by entering `ESC :wq`.
 This will (w)rite the file and (q)uit vim.
-Now all I have to type is `ssh ccis` and all the information is entered for me.
+Now all I have to type is `ssh ccis` and all the information is autofilled for me.

 ### Windows

-You'll need to install a program like [PuTTY](https://bit.ly/2pV44Vj).
+If on Windows, you'll need to install a program like [PuTTY](https://bit.ly/2pV44Vj).
+You can also use the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 After installing PuTTY, open the program and enter `login.ccs.neu.edu` as the hostname.
-You'll then be able to add in your username and password.
+You'll then be able to add in your username and password, and eventually connect.

 ## The Basics